denpamusic/PyPlumIO/README.md

 ```

 ### Network Information
-You can send ethernet and wireless network information to the controller to show on it's
+You can send ethernet and wireless network information to the ecoMAX controller to show on it's
-screen.
+LCD.
 It serves information purposes only and can be omitted.
 ```python
 import pyplumio